callicrates/GettingData_Project1/README.md

 This is my submission for the course project for Getting and Cleaning Data.

+## READ THIS FIRST

+Late-breaking update!
+As I've begun to evaluate other students' submissions I've recognized that I may have misunderstood the instructions.
+I believed that I was to *create* columns with means and standard deviations instead of just using those that were already there.
+If you find yourself confused, it's almost certainly me, not you.

+(I promise that I have not changed anything at all about my submission since the deadline except to add the paragraph above.)

 ## Contents

 Here are the files you need to be aware of: